melkamu372/StegHub-DevOps-Cloud-Engineering/Project-15-aws-cloud-solution-for-2 -Company Websites-Using-A-Reverse-Proxy-Technology/Aws-Cloud-Solution-for-2 -Company Websites-Using-A-Reverse-Proxy-Technology.md

 - TLS Certificates
 - Application Load Balancers (ALB)

 ## Set Up Compute Resources for Nginx
 Provision EC2 Instances for Nginx

 1. Create an EC2 Instance based on CentOS Amazon Machine Image (AMI) in any 2 Availability Zones (AZ) in any AWS Region (it is recommended to use the Region that is closest to your customers).
 Use EC2 instance of T2 family (e.g. t2.micro or similar)
-Lunch 3 Ec2 instances running a redhat server namely,Bastion - as the Jump server, nginx - for external load balancer and webserver - for the 2 applications.
-At this point, we need to install and configure some basic requirements on the instances.

-Bastion, Nginx and Webserver

 2. Ensure that it has the following software installed: